npmcomponent/scttnlsn-listable/README.md

 ### .add(item)

 Add single item to list.
-Emits `add` event.
+Emits `add` event unless `silent: true` is passed as an option.

 ### .add([items])

 Add multiple items to list.
-Emits `add` event for each item.
+Emits `add` event for each item unless `silent: true` is passed as an option.

 ### .remove(item)

 Remove and item from the list.
-Emits `remove` event.
+Emits `remove` event unless `silent: true` is passed as an option.

 ### .reset([items])

 Reset the entire list with the given items.
-Emits `reset` event.
+Emits `reset` event unless `silent: true` is passed as an option.

 ### .at(index)